datahub-project/datahub/docs/quick-ingestion-guides/tableau/configuration.md

     c. **Password:** Use the TABLEAU_PASSWORD secret (e.g., "${TABLEAU_PASSWORD}").

+    d. **site**: Required only if using tableau cloud/ tableau online

-To filter for specific site and project, use the `site` and `project_pattern` fields.
+To filter specific project, use `project_pattern` fields.

     config:
          ...
-         site: "ProductionSalesSite"
          project_pattern:
             allow:
               - "SalesProject"